 To cover the cost of a loved one’s ceremony, options include:

-- Paying out of pocket.
+- Out of pocket.
 While not ideal, cash or credit can be used to cover the costs.
 If you’re not one of the lucky few with a couple extra grand kicking around, it may be worth pooling family funds or looking into low-cost burial options if this is your primary way of paying.

-- Using the deceased’s estate.
+- The deceased’s estate.
 Bank accounts, the $225 Social Security payment that’s due upon death if qualified for, investment accounts and selling physical assets can help reduce out-of-pocket costs if arrangements aren’t made ahead of time.
 According to the 2019 Forbes list of billionaires, 52 are Florida residents — a factor that can skew the average estate worth.

 Does Florida have funeral assistance programs?